Azure/GPT-RAG/docs/AZDO-SETUP.md

 Consider setting up deployment protection rules for each environment. (https://learn.microsoft.com/en-us/azure/devops/pipelines/process/approvals?view=azure-devops&tabs=check-pass)

+Once the pipeline YML file is committed to the repository and the environments are set up, navigate to the Pipeline in Azure DevOps, edit the pipeline, open the variables menu, and delete the AZURE_ENV_NAME pipeline variable from the Azure DevOps portal.
+This value is passed in at the environment level in the pipeline YML file.

 # 3. Modify the workflow files as needed for deployment